FalconTheBerd/altControlPanel/README.md

 - `/kill_task`: Kill tasks by name or PID.
 - `/screenshot`: Capture and upload screenshots.
 - `/run_file`: Execute files remotely.
+- `/keystroke`: Simulate keystrokes on Alt.
+  - Use input like `Alt+Tab` to change windows remotely.
+System shortcuts are supported.

 ### 4. Control Panel Interface
 Use the web interface to: